 In a culture where teen girls are so often wear super short skirts and exposing midriffs, how do you raise teenage girls to understand the importance of modesty and self-respect?
-It certainly can feel like a challenge sometimes!
+Teaching modesty certainly can feel like a challenge sometimes!
+However, there are many benefits to dressing conservatively.
 Here are four ways to teach teens how to dress modestly.

 For this mom, modesty and self-respect go hand in hand.
 However, girls growing up these days constantly sees sexuality and immodesty in music videos, on television, online, in fashion, and in the behavior of their peers.

 That’s why it is important that we talk with our daughters about modesty, sexuality, and self respect.
 I also tried to nurture her self-confidence by exemplifying modesty in my own life.
 Furthermore, I enroll her in activities that help teach her how important self-respect is.
-Here are four methods that I chose to educate my daughter on the values modesty and self-respect.
+Here are four methods that I chose to educate my daughter on the values of modesty and self-respect.

 1. Be a model for how to dress modestly.

-Even when my daughter was young, I was always conscious about what I wore in her presence.
+How to teach your daughter to dress modestly, begins with how you dress.
+Even when my daughter was young, I was always conscious about what I wore in my daughter’s presence.
 I know that my appearance says a lot about me and my own self confidence.
 Now I don’t think of myself as a prude or a reserved person at all.
 However, there is a difference between wearing a short skirt that shows off your legs and boosts your self confidence, and a skirt that leaves absolutely nothing to the imagination.
 I try to wear things that will look flattering on me but without any feeling of inappropriateness.
 I want her to be proud of her mother just as I want to be proud of her.
 How you dress yourself will go a long way towards teaching teens how to dress modestly.

 2. Talk about what modesty means to you and why it is important to dress modestly.